Unity-Technologies/com.unity.probuilder/Documentation~/Cone.md

 # Cone
-A cone is a shape which tapers from a circular (or roughly circular) base to a point.
+A cone is a shape that tapers from a circular (or roughly circular) base to a point.
 You can adjust the smoothness.

 ![Cone shapes](images/shape-tool_cone.png)